-The type of Thai traditional therapy that most people will be directly exposed to is ráksãa thaang nûat (healing massage treatment).
-This is what is more commonly known as the Nuat Thai or Nuad Boran styles of Thai Yoga therapy or the religious therapeutics/ spiritual massage, healing work of Thailand.
-Please note: for clarity although in common english we use the word “massage” we do not mean it in the same context as the typical western usage.
-In the west “Massage” means something like a “Rub Down” for money and is primarily referring to systems derived from Swedish Massage and Massage Therapy.
-“Thai Yoga and or Traditional Thai Massage” (Phaen Boran Ráksãa Thaang Nûat) is completely unrelated!
-It is a religious therapeutic and healing art derivative of the Theraveda Buddhism, Buddhist medicine, Classical Indian and Tibetan Indigenous Ayurveda and Yoga Vedanta.
-It is not required that one become a practicing Buddhist to practice this healing art.
-As Native Americans we have successfully and fully integrated this Thai Traditional Medicine into our Native American Indigenous Medicine practice as an example (NAIC).
-Although it would be more accurate to call this medicine either by its traditional names or “Ancient, Anachronistic or Old Thai Way of Healing with The Hands”, the slang forms of “Thai Massage” is in use, and as long as this is so there will be some understandable confusion.
+The type of traditional Thai therapy that most people will be directly exposed to is ráksãa thaang nûat (healing massage treatment).
+This is more commonly known as the Nuat Thai or Nuad Boran styles of Thai Yoga therapy or Thailand’s religious therapeutics/ spiritual massage and healing work.
+Please note: for clarity, although we use the word “massage” in everyday English, we do not mean it in the same context as the typical Western usage.
+In the West, “Massage” means something like a “Rub Down” for money and primarily refers to Swedish Massage and Massage Therapy systems.
+“Thai Yoga and or Traditional Thai Massage” (Phaen Boran Ráksãa Thaang Nûat) is entirely unrelated!
+It is a religious therapeutic and healing art derivative of Theravada Buddhism, Buddhist medicine, Classical Indian and Tibetan Indigenous Ayurveda, and Yoga Vedanta.
+It is not required to become a practicing Buddhist to practice this healing art.
+As Native Americans, we have successfully and fully integrated Thai Traditional Medicine into our Native American Indigenous Medicine practice as an example (N.A.I.C.).
+Although it would be more accurate to call this medicine either by its traditional name or “Ancient, Anachronistic or Old Thai Way of Healing with The Hands,” the slang form of “Thai Massage” is in use.
+As long as this is so, there will be some understandable confusion.
 For more information and details on What is Indigenous Traditional Thai Yoga and Thai Massage, you can learn more at The Thai Yoga Center website.